aws-amplify/docs/js/api.md

 });
 ```

-Allowed values for `responseType` are "arraybuffer", "blob", "document", "json", "text", or "stream"; and it defaults to "json" if not specified.
-See the documentation for [Axios](https://github.com/axios/axios) for more information.
+Allowed values for `responseType` are "arraybuffer", "blob", "document", "json" or "text"; and it defaults to "json" if not specified.
+See the documentation https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType for more information.

 #### **POST**